Check Username Availability with jQuery and AJAX

 }

-Validate username and send AJAX request to ajaxfile.php file.
-Pass the input value as data.
+Bind a keyup event to the #uname_response element.
+Validate the entered username, and then send an AJAX request to the ajaxfile.php file, passing the input value as data.

-On a successful callback write the response in #uname_response.
+Upon receiving a successful callback from the server, write the response received in the #uname_response element.

 <script>